hickeng/financial/usage.md

   * to apply an eTrade tax strategy such as `FIFO` or `HIFO`, select the `Custom Functions` menu, and run the desired strategy.
 This will not reflect in the Summary values unless you have the dropdown set to `Per-lot`.

 ![snippet showing the per-lot cash/stock ratio option in a dropdown](assets/sheet-summary-cash-stock-ratio-dropdown-per-lot-selected.png)

+## Display of Form 8949

+This allows you to toggle the behaviour of Form 8949 values for `Proceeds`.
+The options for proceeds are:
+1. the cash received
+2. the true economic value received (cash + shares)

+Details for this tweak are inline the [Form 8949](#form-8949) section as it's proven to be something many people have questions about.